 The future of work is not what it was.

 In the past, everyone worked in set places at set times, in highly controlled and closely managed environments.
 They also undertook repetitive, unimaginative tasks, the success of which were measured in hours spent rather than quality or output.

 But this is not what the future looks like.
-We want to work for who we want, when, where and how we want.
-We need jobs that require creative input, with limited oversight, where we are measured on output.
+Because we now want to work for who we want; when, where and how we want.
+And we need jobs that require creative input, with limited oversight, where we are measured on output.

 Some started on this journey nearly two decades ago (organisations like BT and the AA have long used flexible working to improve performance and reduce costs).
 Others have only recently embarked or have yet to see the need to change.

-So this change is good for us, good for business and good for the planet.
+So the future of work is not just about a few young people harnessing technology.
+It is about changing the way we work to improve heakth, welfare, communities and the planet as a whole.
 The future will not be the same as the past and it is not waiting round the corner…the future is already here.